-At Knights Enham Junior School there are four key elements of effective 'Assessment for Learning':
+At Knights Enham Schools there are four key elements of effective 'Assessment for Learning':

-1. Clear 'I can' and Success criteria
+1. Clear 'I can' and 'Steps to Success'

 Child-friendly learning objective are shared, both orally and in written form, at the beginning of lessons and reviewed during the lesson using 'learning stops' / 'temperature checks'.